Corelogic Lower Hutt

 Kelvin Davidson, Senior Property Economist, Corelogic

-Rental data is sourced from the Ministry of Building, Innovation and Employment (formerly the Department of Building and Housing) based on rental bonds lodged.
-This rental data is supplied to us, grouped into geographic areas based on statistical area units used by Statistics NZ for the census, and as a result do not always match well with common usage suburb names.
+Rental data is sourced from the Ministry of Business, Innovation and Employment based on rental bonds lodged.
+This data is supplied to us grouped into geographic areas based on statistical area units used by Statistics NZ for the census and as a result do not always match well with common usage suburb names.

-The rental data for each area is matched to house price information from our database to determine property prices and therefore yield.
-The yield is calculated as the annualised rental income divided by the median house value calculated using our E-valuer.
+The rental data for each area is matched to property price information from our database to determine property prices and therefore yield.
+The yield is calculated as the annualised rental income divided by the median property value calculated using our E-Valuer.

 House Size, By Bedroom Count

 Looking specifically at houses (279 properties), 62% of Lower Hutt’s recently available dwellings for rent have been three bedrooms, with 30% in the two-bedroom category, and 8% with four bedrooms.
 None have had either one or five bedrooms.
 It’s common across the country for rental houses to be towards the smaller end of the spectrum, rather than being larger four or five-bedroom stock.

 In the two-bedroom category, the largest markets lately have been Epuni/Avalon (19), Western Hills/Haywards (17), and Hutt Central/Waterloo (12).
 Eastern Bays, however, has had the highest concentration of two-bedroom properties in its recently available house rental stock, at 45%.
 Four-bedroom rental houses have only been available in three suburbs, with the most (11) in Epuni/Avalon.

 In the key, three-bedroom category, Epuni/Avalon (35), Western Hills/ Haywards (22), Taita/Naenae (21), and Wainuiomata (20) have been the largest markets lately.
 However, Petone West/ Alicetown stands out here, with 100% of its recently available rental house stock having three bedrooms.